amantham20/docs4debug/Debug.md

 Many IDEs like Visual Studio, and PyCharm have excellent debugging support.
 It's just a matter of learning the basics:

 * Setting breakpoints to pause execution at certain lines
+* Inspecting variables to check their values
 * Stepping over, into, or out of functions as you walk through code
 * Viewing the call stack to understand the execution path
-* Inspecting variables to check their values
-* Watching expressions to track changes or issues

 It may feel daunting at first if you've never used a debugger.
 But once you get the hang of it, you'll have way more visibility into your code and can zero in on problems much faster than with print statements alone.
 The investment of time pays off greatly in the long run.

-So don't be afraid to graduate from print debugging and unlock the full potential of your IDE's debugger.
-Often one can combine it with judiciously placed prints and you'll have a killer debugging duo.

 ### Working with breakpoints